Dispute San Francisco Municipal Transportation Agency parking tickets for free

 Good thing DoNotPay is here to help you.
 DoNotPay app can give you the script to use in your dispute for free.
-Access DoNotPay through any web browser or download the app on your iPhone or other Apple device.
+Access DoNotPay through any web browser.
 The only thing that you have to do is answer a few questions that the chatbot will ask you.

 However, if you wish to hire a lawyer, there are a few things that you need to do beforehand:

 - Research: It is essential to learn as much as you can about the lawyer that you want to hire.
 You should make use of the internet and also ask for recommendations from your family and friends.

 - Credentials: You have to find out if your legal representative has the track record to help you win your dispute.
 Look at their past cases to see what their success rate is.